 Completion of the Master of Nursing program requires that students make satisfactory progress each quarter by completing required and elective courses; completing portfolio and fieldwork requirements; passing a final exam.
 All requirements must be completed within six years of admission to the program.

-Master of Nursing student performance is reviewed on a quarterly basis by the Graduate Program Advisor, reported to the Director of Nursing, and documented in the Advisor/Director Meeting Log.
+Master of Nursing student performance is reviewed on a quarterly basis by the Graduate Program Adviser, reported to the Director of Nursing and documented in the specific electronic record.
 For students not meeting satisfactory progress standards, the Director of Nursing confers with the Graduate Program Coordinator, scholarly committee, and/or MNCC regarding appropriate course of action as detailed below.
 If probation, final probation, or drop is recommended, the Dean of the Graduate School is notified.

 A master of nursing student who is making satisfactory progress meets the University and program standards relative to scholarship and performance in pursuit of the master's degree and includes each of the following: